Sophie-Williams/m2_oxevent/README.md

 ## License

-m2_oxevent is released under the MIT license.
+m2_oxevent is released under the GNU General Public License v3.0.
 See LICENSE for details.